a fee-based online consultation clinic for Obstetrics & Gynecology

 • Insemination with Donor Semen (AID) AID is usually carried out in couples where the husband suffers from azoospermia or complete absence of sperm.

-• InVitro Fertilisation (IVF): Invitro fertilisation or the 'test tube baby' method is a method by which egg is retrieved from the female partner by careful stimulation of the ovaries.
+• InVitro Fertilisation (IVF): Invitro fertilisation or the 'test tube baby' method is a method by which an egg (ovum) is retrieved from the female partner by careful stimulation of the ovaries.
 Sperm is collected from the male partner by masturbation.
 A defined number of sperm (usually 100,000 sperm / ml) is placed with an egg in a petri dish and allowed to incubate in a CO2 incubator.
 If fertilization occurs, the embryo is replaced back into the uterus.
 This is, of course, a very simplified description of the process.

 • Intracytoplasmic Sperm Injection (ICSI): ICSI is a technique in which a single sperm is injected into the centre of the egg, in order to achieve fertilization.
 Sperm is collected from the male partner by masturbation.
 A single healthy sperm is then injected into the prepared ovum.